 Outer Loop West, Phase I (OL-W1) was submitted for funding through the Killeen-Temple Metropolitan Planning Organization (KTMPO) Calls for Projects in 2018 and was awarded \$8,300,000 in funding.
-This section was recently put out to bid and is scheduled for completion in the spring of FY 2025.
+With the City funding its grant match for construction in FY 2021, this section is scheduled for completion in FY 2023.